-Cable, a Democrat, was the representative for Illinois's 11th congressional district from 1891 to 1893.
+Cable was the representative for Illinois’s 11th congressional district and was a Democrat.
+He served from 1891 to 1893.

 From Dec 1891 to Mar 1893, Cable missed 177 of 304 roll call votes, which is 58.2%.
 This is much worse than the median of 34.2% among the lifetime records of representatives serving in Mar 1893.
 The chart below reports missed votes over time.